mslinn/scalacourses-slick-utils/README.md

 See the unit tests for usage examples.

-This is the branch for Slick 3.1.x, Java 8 and Scala 2.11.
+This is the branch for Slick 3.2.x, Java 8, Play 2.6.x and Scala 2.12.x.

 This version has a dependency on the Postgres driver.